openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 **Thank you**

 The openSUSE launch on Thursday was possible thanks to a world wide infrastructure of ftp
       mirrors that coordinated the release with us.
-We™d like to thank all of them.
-Moreover, we™d like to thank the sysadmin team for the hard work they did to make the changes to the websites so users could download their brand new openSUSE 11.4!
-We™d also like to thank the marketing team and anyone who helped for their awesome work (check out the [Product Highlights](http://en.opensuse.org/Product_highlights) if you haven™t yet!) and of course all many contributors of openSUSE who helped to make this release possible!
+Weâ€™d like to thank all of them.
+Moreover, weâ€™d like to thank the sysadmin team for the hard work they did to make the changes to the websites so users could download their brand new openSUSE 11.4!
+Weâ€™d also like to thank the marketing team and anyone who helped for their awesome work (check out the [Product Highlights](http://en.opensuse.org/Product_highlights) if you havenâ€™t yet!) and of course all many contributors of openSUSE who helped to make this release possible!
 Finally, a shout to [our
       sponsors](http://en.opensuse.org/Sponsors) Novell, AMD, IP Exchange and B1!

-
+â€

 ## Sneak Peeks

+â€œ

 [openSUSE TV: opensuse-11.4-e3](http://blip.tv/file/4845672)

 third and last part of the tutorial about openSUSE 11.4 install.
 The end of the install: automatic hardware configuration.

-
+â€

+â€œ

 [Jos Poortvliet: 11.4 - almost there](http://nowwhatthe.blogspot.com/2011/03/114-almost-there.html)